JeanCarletta/HeatHack-Tech-Guide/_sources/batteries.md

 :class: important

 * Do not attempt to recharge lithium batteries - these are not the same as the lithium-ion in your phone
-* Don't leave them in very hot places
+* Don't leave the batteries in very hot places
 * Don't run battery-operated devices under things where heat can build up

 These are the same safety tips as for alkaline batteries, but these batteries store more energy, so it's more important to remember them.